DanielJXavier/DanielJXavier/README.md

 ## Hey I'm Daniel

-A Lead Front-End Engineer with 13+ years of experience helping US-based companies build intuitive user interfaces, ensuring code quality, high performance, scalability, accessibility, and security.
+A Senior Front-End Engineer with 13+ years of experience helping US-based companies build intuitive user interfaces, ensuring code quality, high performance, scalability, accessibility, and security.
 Specialized in React, Next.js, TypeScript, and Tailwind CSS, now powered by top AI tools to go even faster.

 Currently working at Lovevery, delivering meaningful projects like the New Checkout with a real gain of new checkouts per day and the ERC launch to reach hundreds of thousands of customers in just a few months.